 Cognitive Behavioural Approach (and others)

 We all carry unique beliefs about ourselves, the world, and other people that can impact patterns in our thinking, feeling, and behaving.
 Humans experience approximately 50 thoughts every minute that often go unnoticed and unevaluated, which can affect the way we feel and how we respond.
 Examining the validity and utility of our thoughts and beliefs with a trained professional can uncover patterns in our lives that may or may not be serving us in a helpful way.
-Depending on one's wishes and comfort, behavioural strategies (such as behavioural experiments, behavioural exposures, and others) can be used to help evaluate cognition and/or create new patterns of behaving, habituation, or new learning.
-While some of us at VCC utilize a cognitive behavioural and mindfulness-based cognitive approach, these approaches may not be a good fit for everyone.
-Other approaches that are frequently utilized at VCC might be DBT (Dialectical Behaviour Therapy).
-EFT (Emotion-Focused Therapy), CPT (Cognitive Processing Therapy), ACT (Acceptance and Commitment Therapy), among others.
-We regularly check in with our clients to ensure they feel the therapy is aligning with their comfort levels and expectations.
+Depending on one's wishes and comfort, proven behavioural strategies can be used to help evaluate our thoughts and/or create new patterns of behaving, habituation, or new learning.
+While we often utilize a cognitive behavioural, mindfulness-based or dialectical behavioural approach, these approaches may not be a good fit for everyone.
+Other approaches that are frequently utilized at VCC might be EFT/EFFT (Emotion-Focused Therapy/Emotion-Focused Family Therapy), CPT (Cognitive Processing Therapy), ACT (Acceptance and Commitment Therapy), among others.
+We regularly check in with our clients to ensure they feel the therapy is aligning with their comfort level and expectations.

 We are committed to creating a comfortable and nonjudgmental space where individuals can feel at ease exploring their lives and experiences with highly trained clinicians who will not judge them.
 While we can offer you insight, support, and evidence-based tools, you are in complete control over what we do or don't do or talk about in therapy.